Pasta: Dried

 Dried pasta can also be defined as factory-made pasta because it is usually produced in large amounts that require large machines with superior processing capabilities to manufacture.
-Dried pasta is mainly shipped over to farther locations and has a longer shelf life.
+Dried pasta can be shipped farther and has a longer shelf life.
 The ingredients required to make dried pasta include semolina flour and water.
-Eggs can be added for flavour and richness, but are not needed to make dried pasta.
+Eggs can be added for flavor and richness, but are not needed to make dried pasta.
 In contrast to fresh pasta, dried pasta needs to be dried at a low temperature for several days to evaporate all the moisture allowing it to be stored for a longer period.
-Dried pastas are best served in hearty dishes like ragu sauces, soups, and casseroles.
+Dried pastas are best served in hearty dishes, such as ragù sauces, soups and casseroles.
 Once it is cooked, the dried pasta will usually grow to twice its original size.
 Therefore, approximately 1 lb of dried pasta serves up to four people.

 Culinary uses

+Cooking

+Pasta, whether dry or fresh, is eaten after cooking it in hot water.
+For Italian pasta, which is unsalted, salt is added to the cooking water.
+This is not the case for Asian wheat noodles, such as udon and lo mein, which are made from salty dough.

+In Italy, pasta is often cooked to be al dente, such that it is still firm to the bite.
+This is because it is then often cooked in the sauce for a short time, which makes it soften further.

+There are a number of urban myths about how pasta should be cooked.
+In fact, it does not generally matter whether pasta is cooked at a lower or a higher temperature, although lower temperatures require more stirring to avoid sticking, and certain stuffed pasta, such as tortellini, break up in higher temperatures.
+It also does not matter whether salt is added before or after bringing the water to a boil.
+The amount of salt has no influence on cooking speed.

+Sauce

 Pasta is generally served with some type of sauce; the sauce and the type of pasta are usually matched based on consistency and ease of eating.
-Northern Italian cooking uses less tomato sauce, garlic and herbs, and white sauce is more common.
-However Italian cuisine is best identified by individual regions.
-Pasta dishes with lighter use of tomato are found in Trentino-Alto Adige and Emilia Romagna.
+Northern Italian cooking uses less tomato sauce, garlic and herbs, and béchamel sauce is more common.
+However, Italian cuisine is best identified by individual regions.
+Pasta dishes with lighter use of tomato are found in Trentino-Alto Adige and Emilia-Romagna regions of northern Italy.
 In Bologna, the meat-based Bolognese sauce incorporates a small amount of tomato concentrate and a green sauce called pesto originates from Genoa.
-In Central Italy, there are sauces such as tomato sauce, amatriciana, arrabbiata and the egg-based carbonara.
+In central Italy, there are sauces such as tomato sauce, amatriciana, arrabbiata and carbonara.